-Eric Hehman is an Assistant Professor of Psychology at Ryerson University and director of the Seeing Human Lab.
-His research examines how individuals perceive and evaluate one another across group boundaries (e.g., race, gender, sexual-orientation, occupation, etc), and the downstream consequences of such perceptions.
-To address these questions, he takes a multi-method approach, incorporating a broad range of behavioral (e.g., computer-mouse tracking, digital face modeling, group interactions), neural (e.g., fMRI, EEG), and statistical techniques (e.g., multilevel modeling, structural equation modeling).
+Eric Hehman is an Associate Professor of Psychology at McGill University and director of the Seeing Human Lab.
+His research examines the causes and consequences of intergroup prejudices, and how perceptions across group boundaries (e.g., race, gender, sexual-orientation, occupation, etc) contribute to intergroup dynamics.
+To address these questions, he takes a multi-method approach, incorporating a broad range of behavioral (e.g., computer-mouse tracking, digital face modeling, group interactions) and statistical techniques (e.g., multilevel modeling, structural equation modeling, machine learning).

 In his free time, Eric doesn't do a single interesting thing.

 [Vita] [Twitter] [Web]

 Jennifer received her HBSc in psychology at Concordia University.
 Her research interests centre around bias in social perception, what causes it, and how to mitigate it, as well as how it plays out in different minority groups, especially in terms of intersectionality.
 She is also interested in political polarization, why it occurs, and how to lessen it to promote cooperation.

 She enjoys going to concerts, hiking, and traveling.

 Travis received his BSocSci (Hons) and MSocSci in Psychology at the National University of Singapore.
 He is broadly interested in intergroup relations, with a specific focus in prejudice and diversity.
 Travis integrates big data and geospatial analyses with traditional psychological approaches to understand the true nature of prejudice and identify how intergroup biases can be reduced.

 Travis enjoys traveling, comedy, and strategy games (including bridge and mahjong).

 [Vita] [Google Scholar]